Close Menu

 Fuji BJJ Gi

-With a highly affordable price tag, the FUJI All Around Gi is the perfect single weave Gi to claim the title of “best value” Gi available today.
+With a highly affordable price tag, the FUJI All Around Gi is the perfect single weave Gi to claim one of “best value” Gi available today.
 This Gi is great if you’re just starting off in Brazilian Jiu-Jitsu.
 The design and price make this Gi a top pick for many buyers.

 However, don’t think that there’s a lack of quality just because of the affordable price.
 The material may only be a single weave and the design not the intricate ever, but this Gi features incredible reinforcement in all stress points.